Rockville station

-Rockville station opened in 1873 when the Baltimore and Ohio Railroad (B&O) built their Metropolitan Branch (now the CSX Metropolitan Subdivision).
+The first Rockville station opened in 1873 as part of the Baltimore and Ohio Railroad (B&O)'s Metropolitan Branch (now the CSX Metropolitan Subdivision).
 B&O intercity service served the station until 1971; the station continued to be served by commuter trains (which became the Brunswick Line in the 1980s).
-Amtrak service began in 1973 with the Blue Ridge, followed by the Shenandoah in 1976 and the Capitol Limited in 1981.
+Amtrak service began in 1973 with the Blue Ridge, followed by the Shenandoah in 1976, the Capitol Limited in 1981, and the Floridian in 2024.

-The station building, designed by Ephraim Francis Baldwin, was added to the National Register of Historic Places in 1974 as Rockville Railroad Station.
-It was moved slightly to the south in 1981 to make room for Metro construction.
+The original station building, designed by Ephraim Francis Baldwin, was added to the National Register of Historic Places in 1974 as Rockville Railroad Station.
+It was moved slightly to the south in 1981 to make room for Metro construction and is among the few original Metropolitan Branch stations to survive.

 The modern Metro station opened on December 15, 1984.

 History

+Original station

+The original Rockville station was built in 1873 by the Baltimore and Ohio Railroad (B&O) to serve its new Metropolitan Branch, which provided direct service from Washington, D.C., to points west.
+Designed by Ephraim Francis Baldwin, the railroad's head architect, it is a brick Victorian structure with some Eastlake detailing, particularly in the roofline and gable decoration.

-The Baltimore and Ohio Railroad (B&O) opened its Metropolitan Branch on April 30, 1873, providing direct service to Washington, D.C. from the west.
-Rockville station opened on May 19, 1873; the convenient access to Washington D.C. caused the town's population to more than double by 1890.
-The station and the 1887-added fright house were designed by Ephraim Francis Baldwin, head architect of the B&O. Long distance trains did not stop at the station in the B&O era.
-The first stop on long distance trains out of Washington was Silver Spring station instead.
+The station opened on May 19, 1873, just weeks after the Met Branch began operation.
+It would be served by commuter and intercity trains exclusively throughout the B&O era.
+(The first stop for long-distance trains out of Washington was Silver Spring station.)

-The station building is among the few original Metropolitan Branch stations to survive.
-It is a brick Victorian picturesque structure with some Eastlake detailing, particularly in the roofline and gable decoration.
-The station was listed on the National Register of Historic Places in 1974 as the Rockville Railroad Station.
+A freight house, also designed by Baldwin, was added in 1887.
+By 1890, the convenient access to the nation's capital had led Rockville's population to more than double.